-Phosgene first dissolves in water to produce hydrochloric acid, which kills lung tissue in the lower airway.
+Phosgene dissolves in water producing hydrochloric acid, which kills lung tissue in the lower airway.
 Then, phosgene attacks the capillaries causing fluid to leak into the lungs, which, combined with tissue swelling in an inflammatory cascade, can cause drowning. [emedicine.medscape.com]

-Bill's lung function later was good enough for him to play tennis and the clarinet.
-He would cough terribly from the slightest cigarette smoke or diesel exhaust.
-Bill's father smoked cigars, which is another possible source of Bill's sensitivity to smoke.
-Bill never speculated about the cause of his pulmonary problems or mentioned them in the context of the Swingle accident.
-Speculation was not his big thing.
+Bill's lung function after was good enough for him to play tennis and the clarinet.
+He would cough terribly from the slightest cigarette smoke or vehicle exhaust.
+Bill's father's cigar smoking was a second possible source of Bill's sensitivity.
+Bill never spoke about the cause of his pulmonary problems or mentioned them in the context of the Swingle accident.

-Chemistry is what killed Elizabeth Swingle.
-Linus Pauling addressed in a paragraph of his talk at Memorial Services for Elizabeth Swingle:
+Chemistry killed Elizabeth Swingle, which Linus Pauling addressed in a paragraph of his talk at Memorial Services for Elizabeth Swingle:

 ReferencesPicture courtesy of MyHeritage.com.